cooper/quiki/doc/configuration.md

 | `root.image`  | Image root    | */images*      |
 | `root.file`   | File root     | None           |

+_Optional_.
 HTTP roots.
 These are relative to the server HTTP root, NOT the wiki root.
 They are used for link targets and image URLs; they will never be used to locate content on the filesystem.
 Do not include trailing slashes.

 It may be useful to use `root.wiki` within the definitions of the rest: